Making vital connections across Somerset and Wiltshire

 Our proposal for 2025

-This shows the route that we plan to operate from the end of 2025 onwards.
+This shows the route that we plan to operate from the end of 2025 onwards – and which now has the approval of the rail regulator.

 The core of the service between Taunton and Westbury is shown in purple.
 This will see six or more trains a day, improving the service levels in growing market towns.